-A tenant not paying rent is set to be a landlord’s biggest challenge in 2017, according to new research from an online letting agent.
+A tenant not paying rent is set to be a landlord’s biggest challenge in 2017, according to new research Homelet.
 It is estimated that around 62 percent of landlords in the UK are currently dealing with a tenant not paying rent, and this is predicted to rise significantly.

 What factors lead to a tenant not paying rent?